laro/Cilia/2 Standard Library/1 String.md

 > - Locale data for more than 300 locales
 > - Language sensitive text collation (sorting) and searching based on the Unicode Collation Algorithm (=ISO 14651)
 > - Regular expression matching and Unicode sets
-> - Transformations for normalization, upper/lowercase, script triterations (50+ pairs)
+> - Transformations for normalization, upper/lowercase, script transliterations (50+ pairs)
 > - Resource bundles for storing and accessing localized information
-> - Date/Number/Message formatting and parsing of culture specific input/ou formats
+> - Date/Number/Message formatting and parsing of culture-specific input/output formats
 > - Calendar specific date and time manipulation
 > - Text boundary analysis for finding characters, word and sentence boundaries